Access

 Step 3: Set Sync Frequency

-Configure the synchronization frequency (e.g., daily, weekly).
+Configure the synchronization frequency (e.g., daily, weekly, monthly).

 Step 4: Initiate Runtime Syncs